-Authors: Bertrand Dufrasne, Gabor Andorko, Sherri Brunson, Tony Eriksson, Detlef Helmbrecht, Peter Kimmel, Lisa Martinez, Kavita Shah
+Authors: Bertrand Dufrasne, Gabor Andorko, Sherri Brunson, Tony Eriksson, Detlef Helmbrecht, Peter Kimmel, Lisa Martinez, Kavita Shah, Sandro Thierbach

-This IBM® Redbooks® describes the concepts, architecture, and implementation of the IBM DS8900F family.
-The book provides reference information to assist readers who need to plan for, install, and configure the DS8900F systems.
-This edition applies to DS8900F running microcode Release 9.0 (Bundle 89.0 / Licensed Machine Code 7.9.0.xxx).
+This IBM® Redbooks® publication describes the concepts, architecture, and implementation of the IBM DS8900F family.
+This book provides reference information to assist readers who need to plan for, install, and configure the DS8900F systems.
+This edition applies to DS8900F systems running microcode Release 9.0 (Bundle 89.0 / Licensed Machine Code (LMC) 7.9.0.xxx).

-The agility class is efficiently designed to consolidate all your mission-critical workloads for IBM Z®, IBM LinuxONE, IBM Power Systems, and distributed environments under a single all-flash storage solution.
+- IBM DS8950F: Agility Class all-flash: The Agility Class is designed to consolidate all your mission-critical workloads for IBM Z®, IBM LinuxONE, IBM Power Systems, and distributed environments under a single all-flash storage solution.

-The IBM DS8900F architecture relies on powerful IBM POWER9™ processor-based servers that manage the cache to streamline disk input/output (I/O), maximizing performance and throughput.
-These capabilities are further enhanced with the availability of the high-performance flash enclosures (HPFE Gen2).
+The DS8900F architecture relies on powerful IBM POWER9™ processor-based servers that manage the cache to streamline disk input/output (I/O), which maximizes performance and throughput.
+These capabilities are further enhanced by High-Performance Flash Enclosures (HPFE) Gen2.

 Like its predecessors, the DS8900F supports advanced disaster recovery (DR) solutions, business continuity solutions, and thin provisioning.